cern-eos/eos/doc/using/fusex.rst

 * +fs    := File replica/stripe has been committed ( multiple entries possible, fs is the filesystem id in decimal)
 * c      := File checksum has been committed
 * s      := File size has been committed
+* v      := Replica has been verified for the checkusm
+* V      := Replica has been verified for the size
+* |      := Terminates a commit sequence started with +fs
 * |>     := tracked operations exceeded 127 and the attribute has been truncated